Launched in 2012, NASA’s Van Allen Probes are now celebrating their fifth year in space studying the Van Allen Radiation belts.

 In celebration of the Van Allen Probes’ fifth year in space, here are five facts about the spacecraft.

-- 14+ gigabits – amount of data are downloaded daily from each spacecraft
+- 14+ gigabits – the amount of data downloaded daily from each spacecraft

 - 164 feet – length of the longest instruments aboard the spacecraft

-- 3.8 square yards – size of solar panels used to power the instruments
+- 3.8 square yards (3.2 square meters) – the size of solar panels used to power the instruments

-- 9 hours – time each spacecraft takes to encircle Earth
+- 9 hours – the time each spacecraft takes to encircle Earth

 Originally tasked with a two-year mission, the Van Allen Probes continue to make new discoveries five years on, continuing to solve scientific puzzles about the dynamic belt region around Earth.